Article's Content

 But here, we’re going to explain what those leaks mean for marketers.
 We’re focused on giving you the executive summary and key takeaways, not all the technical details.

-So, let’s dive in and find out how this is going to change the way you build your content strategy.
+So, let’s dive in and discuss how this is going to change the way you build your content strategy.

 What the Leaks Actually Are